On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Monodromy operators coming from the family of O'Grady moduli spaces

 We conclude that such an embedded component $\overline{\mathcal{B}}_T$ cannot exist and that $\mathcal{B}_T$ is flat over $T$. \end{proof} \begin{lemma} Let $\widetilde{M}_S$ be the O'Grady desingularisation of $M_S$, $B_S\subset M_S$ the divisor of non-locally free sheaves and $\widetilde{B}_S$ its strict transform.
 Any monodromy operator $g$ arising from a deformation family (\ref{eqn:def of OG10 from K3}) must satisfy the equality $g(\widetilde{B}_S)=\widetilde{B}_S$. \end{lemma} \begin{proof} It follows directly from Proposition~\ref{prop:B is flat} as in the proof of Lemma~\ref{lemma:monodromy preserves Sigma}. \end{proof}

 The main result of this section is the following proposition. \begin{thm} Let $g\in\Or^+(\oH^2(\widetilde{M}_S,\ZZ))$ be such that $g(\widetilde{\Sigma}_S)=\widetilde{\Sigma}_S$, $g(\widetilde{B}_S)=\widetilde{B}_S$ and $g(H)=H$.
 Then $g$ is a monodromy operator. \end{thm} \begin{proof} Let $g$ be as in the statement.
-In particular $g\in\Or^+(\oH^2(\widetilde{M}_S,\ZZ),G_2(-1))$ and so its image $r(g)$ under the restriction map (\ref{eqn:r M_S}) is a monodromy operator on $S$ that preserves the polarisation of $S$ (i.e.\ it is a polarised monodromy operator).
-This means that there exists a family of deformations $\mathcal{S}_T\to T$ such that $r(g)$ is obtained by parallel transport along a loop $\gamma$ in $T$ centred in a point $0\in T$ corresponding to $S$, and a flat section $\{\cH_t\}$.
-By the proof of \cite[Proposition~5.5 in Chapter~7]{Huybrechts:K3Surfaces}, it follows that $T$ can be taken to be a curve (in fact the monodromy of a $K3$ surface can be computed through Picard--Lefschetz theory).
+In particular $g\in\Or^+(\oH^2(\widetilde{M}_S,\ZZ),G_2(-1))$ and so its image $r(g)$ under the restriction map (\ref{eqn:r M_S}) is a monodromy operator on $S$ that preserves the polarisation of $S$ (i.e.\ it is a polarised monodromy operator -- cf.\ \cite[Corollary~7.4]{Markman:Survey}).
+This means that there exists a family of deformations $\mathcal{S}_T\to T$ such that $r(g)$ is obtained by parallel transport along a loop $\gamma$ in $T$ centred in a point $0\in T$ corresponding to $S$, and a family $\{\cH_t\}_{t\in T}$ of ample line bundles such that $\cH_0=H$.
+By the proof of \cite[Proposition~5.5 in Chapter~7]{Huybrechts:K3Surfaces}, it follows that $T$ can be taken to be a curve (in fact, $T$ is a general pencil).
 Notice that in the proof of \cite[Proposition~5.5 in Chapter~7]{Huybrechts:K3Surfaces} the $K3$ is taken non projective, but exactly the same argument applies for projective surfaces.